Financial Hardship Q&A's

 How long does information about financial hardship arrangements stay on my credit report?

-Information about your financial hardship arrangement stays on your credit report for up to 12 months after the arrangement finishes.
-After that time, the arrangement data stops being shown, and it’s no longer possible to tell from your credit report that you had a financial hardship arrangement in place.
+Financial hardship information – for both a temporary or a variation arrangement – only stays on your credit report for 12 months.
+After that time, it is no longer possible to tell from the credit report that a financial hardship arrangement was in place.

 -